 Tungsten carbide powder (WC) is a material that is primarily used in the aerospace industry, especially in the production of components and tools.
 Tungsten carbide has many different applications, including protective gear, cutting tools, grinding wheels, and other abrasive materials.

 Tungsten carbide powder is often used as an alternative to tungsten carbide sheets because it has less weight and cost than the sheet form of tungsten carbide.
 It can be produced by either mechanical or chemical processes, depending on the desired properties of the final product.

 Tungsten carbide is a metal powder with the chemical formula WO 4.
 It has the appearance and properties of metal, but it has a much lower density than most metals.
 It also does not corrode or rust.
 The density of tungsten carbide is about 2–4 g/cm3 (0.22–0.32 lb/in3).

-You can find tungsten carbide powder for sale on many websites in different qualities.
+You can find tungsten carbide powder price on many websites in different qualities.

 3 Things to know before you buy : Tungsten carbide powder